pulp/pulp/docs/sphinx/user-guide/admin-client/repositories.rst

 Repository Groups allow you to associate any number of repositories, even of varying content types, with a named group.
 Features that make use of repository groups are forthcoming in future releases of Pulp.
-For now, they are only useful to third-party software that has a use case for them.

 Here is an example of creating a repo group and adding members to it: